 Once I had qualified and started earning I bought various 'decent' digital cameras, thinking that they would magically improve my output ...

 Roll on to 2018 and a good friend introduced me to the online photography course 'A Year with My Camera'.
-Emma Davies' course started from first principles, carefully explaining how the camera worked and what all the dials mean, the intention being to move the dial off of 'auto' setting.
-A year later I could confidently capture an image in any given situation.
+Emma Davies' course started from first principles, carefully explaining how the camera works and what all the dials mean.
+A year later I could confidently make a picture using manual mode.

-I joined Emma's camera club soon after and have loved being involved with a bunch of photographers who are very supportive of each other's endeavours.
-I am still developing as a photographer, trying all sorts of different genres.
+I joined Emma's camera club soon after and have loved being involved with a bunch of photographers who are gloriously supportive of each other's endeavours.
+Six years on, I am still developing as a photographer, exploring, developing and refining my photography.
 Inevitably, my architectural training shapes the way I view and make photographs.
-I also enjoy exploring analogue photography which I feel informs my digital work.

 In the summer of 2022, I gained an LRPS distinction from the Royal Photographic Society.